ian-derrington/general/gpt_info_and_links.md

 - [Best practices for prompt engineering](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api)
 - [Chain of Thought Prompting Elicits Reasoning in Large Language Models](https://arxiv.org/abs/2201.11903)

-- [Aautomatic Prompt Engineering](https://arxiv.org/abs/2211.01910) --> Gave a CoT improvement suggestion "Let's work this out in a step by step by way to be sure we have the right answer."
+- [Automatic Prompt Engineering](https://arxiv.org/abs/2211.01910) --> Gave a CoT improvement suggestion "Let's work this out in a step by step by way to be sure we have the right answer."
 - [Techniques to improve reliability](https://github.com/openai/openai-cookbook/blob/main/techniques_to_improve_reliability.md#how-to-improve-reliability-on-complex-tasks) By OpenAI
  - Give clearer instructions
  - Split complex tasks into simpler subtasks